Jacobus Philippus Snyman: Exchanging Sarah Wilson for Petrus Viljoen

-On the 4th of December 1899, Lady Sarah Wilson was detained when entering the cordon of the Boer regiment surrounding Mafeking.
-Her captors politely suggested that she would find “pleasant ladies' society” in Pretoria but Lady Sarah Wilson was determined to enter Mafeking and General Snyman offered to permit her to do so in exchange for Petrus Viljoen, the grandson of the pioneer hunter and ex-Commandant of the Marico district, Jan Viljoen.
+On 4 December 1899, Lady Sarah Wilson was detained when entering the cordon of the Boer regiment surrounding Mafeking.
+Her captors politely suggested that she would find "pleasant ladies' society" in Pretoria but Lady Sarah Wilson was determined to enter Mafeking and General Snyman offered to permit her to do so in exchange for Petrus Viljoen, the grandson of the pioneer hunter and ex-Commandant of the Marico district, Jan Viljoen.
 Colonel Baden-Powell initially refused to the exchange as he knew Viljoen's extensive knowledge of the town and its fortifications would be invaluable to General Snyman, offering instead a certain Jeffrey Delport.
-General Snyman managed to persuade Colonel Baden-Powell to accept his terms and Lady Sarah Wilson was given permission to enter Mafeking in exchange for Petrus Viljoen on the 7th of December.
+General Snyman managed to persuade Colonel Baden-Powell to accept his terms and Lady Sarah Wilson was given permission to enter Mafeking in exchange for Petrus Viljoen on 7 December.
 Petrus Viljoen was very happy to see his wife and was welcomed with great cheer.
 Viljoen provided General Snyman with a detailed report of conditions in Mafeking and was also able to point out to the crews of the guns where and when to shoot to best effect.

 Baden Powells attack at Platboomfort

-On the 26th of December 1899, Colonel Baden-Powell planned and attempted a real attack on the Game Tree Fort (Platboomfort in Afrikaans) position under command of General Snyman, and the result, as reported to the Executive at Pretoria, was disastrous for the British forces.
+On 26 December 1899, Colonel Baden-Powell planned and attempted a real attack on the Game Tree Fort (Platboomfort in Afrikaans) position under command of General Snyman, and the result, as reported to the Executive at Pretoria, was disastrous for the British forces.
 The assault was combined with cannon, Maxim, and musketry, and an armored train protecting the rear of the assailants.
 Losses were so severe on the British side that General Snyman gave orders for his men to assist in hoisting the dead and wounded into their vehicles, assistance which was most thankfully acknowledged by Colonel Baden-Powell himself.
 Total casualties on the British side included 108 dead and wounded whereas Snyman's force suffered only one dead and two seriously wounded.
-General Snyman reported that the cartridges taken from the enemy during the morning's battle were Dum - Dum bullets.
+General Snyman reported that the cartridges taken from the enemy during the morning's battle were dumdum bullets.
 The British officers who died during the attack included Captain Ronald James Vernon (King's Royal Rifle Corps), Captain H.C.
 Sandford (Indian Staff Corps), Lieutenant Harold Percival Paton, Sergeant-Major F.D.
 Paget, Sergeant H.L.
 Ross and Sergeant R.H.
 Barry.

 Death penalty

-On the 28th of December, the Executive Council [Uitvoerende Raad in Afrikaans] of the South African Republic granted General Snyman the authority to ratify and mitigate the death penalty according to the nature and degree of the offence, and impose capital punishment for serious crimes.
+On 28 December, the Executive Council [Uitvoerende Raad in Afrikaans] of the South African Republic granted General Snyman the authority to ratify and mitigate the death penalty according to the nature and degree of the offence, and impose capital punishment for serious crimes.
 This right was afforded to Commandant-General P.J.
 Joubert and Chief-Officers Piet Cronje, Schalk Willem Burger, Johannes Hermanus Michiel Kock, Lucas Johannes Meyer and Frederik Albertus Grobler.

-On the 19th of January 1900, General Snyman sent a cavalry contingent of 250 burghers to reinforce the frontier at Colenso in Natal.
+On 19 January 1900, General Snyman sent a cavalry contingent of 250 burghers to reinforce the frontier at Colenso in Natal.